JT-39/dau-R-template/README.md

 ## Planned features

 - Collaboration with DAU team to agree on folder and file structure.
+- Explain why this folder structure differs to template suggested.
 - Further testing and documentation of the package.
 - More support for a package folder structure.
 - Integration with QA (automated QA document).